 Alana is a non-Indigenous person who has lived on Gija and Miriwoong Countries in north-west Australia for the last 12 years.
-This, and her long-standing relationship with South Asia—and with Kashmir in particular—shapes her entanglement with the violence that results from the fragility of nations and the aspirations and failures of colonial dreams.
+This, and her long-standing relationship with South Asia (and Kashmir in particular), shapes her examination of the violence that results from the fragility of nations and the aspirations and failures of colonial dreams.